-Website Structure: How to Build and Analyze ItМануалы
+Website Structure: How to Plan and Analyze ItМануалы

 A clear and logical structure is the first thing that needs to be turned over in mind before the work on the website gears up.
 Correct website structure positively influences search engine ranking and users’ perception of your website.

 In this post, I’m going to tell you what the website structure is, why it's crucial to optimize it, and how to analyze structure using Netpeak Spider.

 1. What Is Website Structure?

 The website structure (or website architecture) for search robots is its internal links.
 The more links go to a page, the higher its priority within the website, and the more times the search engine crawls it.
 Search engines will do their utmost to crawl any website without specific directions.
 If you work out a clear structure, it’ll ease search engine's understanding of your website.

 So, the structure has a positive effect on how search engines crawl and index your content.
 Meanwhile, it also influences the audience.
 The website perception is being increasingly tied to ranking in SERP.